Yahan-Botheju/autocare-service-engine-RESTAPI/README.md

 ### Rules

 - Customer must exist before assigning vehicle
-- Completed vehicles cannot be updated
+- Inprogress or Completed vehicles cannot be updated or deleted
 - Service date auto-calculated
+- Default update vehicle service status as PENDING
+- Register new vehicle should have customer ID along with registration

 ---

 ## 📌 Infrastructure Layer